 For more ways of generating common code such as classes, conditional blocks and GUIDs, see code templates.

-With ReSharper, you can use a method/function, property, local or field variable or even a class before it's been declared.
-ReSharper will suggest a quick-fix (for C#) or several context actions (for VB.NET) for generating the corresponding symbol based on the usage, and then smartly adjust the declaration according to the usage context.
-For example, if you create a method from usage, ReSharper will not only create a method, but also detect its return type as well as the types of its parameters.
+With ReSharper, you can use a method/function, property, local variable or field, or even a class before it's been declared.
+ReSharper will suggest a quick-fix for generating the corresponding declaration based on the usage, and then help you smartly adjust the declaration according to the usage context.
+For example, if you create a method from usage, ReSharper will not only create the method, but also detect its return type as well as the types of its parameters.

 You can quickly generate different type members with ReSharper, by simply pressing Alt+Ins.

 Select Constructor in the Generate pop-up menu, and then select the fields, auto-properties and base constructors that you wish to initialize in the constructor.
 Creating constructors in this way takes just a few keystrokes.

 Create stubs for implementing interface/overriding inherited member functions.
 When a list of available methods to implement/override is provided; appropriate stubs are generated.
 You can generate several stubs at once by selecting several methods when prompted.
 Overriden properties can be made automatic.

 Delegating members provide a means to encapsulate some behavior or publish methods of a class's field through the class's own interface.
 Specify fields and their methods, and ReSharper will generate wrapping methods in the current class.